andrewladd/projecteuler/README.md

 projecteuler
 ============

-Will create an I/O program used to go through successful project euler calculations
+Will create an I/O program used to go through successful project euler calculations.

+Utilizes IOSkeleton.cs which is in the namespace HelperFiles.